-The Norwegian Forest Cat is considered an ancient breed that developed on their own, decades before humans ever thought about intervening.
-This breed is extremely independent and intelligent, which makes them great pets for busy households that don’t have much downtime.
-These are not overly affectionate cats, as they prefer to sleep on their own rather than curl up in a lap.
+The Norwegian Forest Cat is considered an ancient breed that developed decades before humans ever thought about intervening.
+This breed is independent and intelligent, which makes them great pets for busy households that don’t have much downtime.
+These are not overly affectionate cats, and they prefer to sleep on their own rather than curl up in a lap.

-However, they do get attached to their human counterparts and want to be a part of the action inside the household whenever possible.
+However, they get attached to their owners and want to be a part of the action inside the household whenever possible.
 While awake, Norwegian Forest cats are curious and playful.
-They will rarely pass up an opportunity to scratch a post, explore a new item brought into the house, or bat a ball around.
+They rarely pass up an opportunity to scratch a post, explore a new item brought into the house, or bat a ball around.

-This breed is stout and hardy, with well-built muscles and long, thick legs.
+The Norwegian Forest cat is stout and hardy, with well-built muscles and long, thick legs.
 Small tufts of fur protrude from the tops of the ears of some Norwegian Forest cats.
-Their chests are wide and broad and their heads are large and round.
-They come in a wide variety of different colors and patterns.
+Their chests are wide and broad, and their heads are large and round.
+They come in a wide variety of colors and patterns.
 Some are one solid color, while others have colored markings on their coat.

 Siberian Cat Overview

-These are quiet cats that prefer to communicate through physical cues rather than vocally.
+These quiet cats prefer to communicate through physical cues rather than vocally.
 However, they will sometimes chirp when they get excited, making it sound like they are singing to whoever happens to be listening.
-This breed can get along well with other cats, household dogs, and children of all ages.
+Siberians can get along well with other cats, household dogs, and children of all ages.

-Coming from Russia, the Siberian cat sports a thick, luxurious coat of fur meant to help keep them warm during the freezing winter months.
-Like the Norwegian Forest cat, this breed is built with strong bones and muscles to ensure that they can handle the harsh natural environment from which they came.
-They have bright eyes, pointed chins, and pronounced cheekbones.
+Coming from Russia, the Siberian cat sports a thick, luxurious coat of fur to help keep them warm during the freezing winter months.
+Like the Norwegian Forest cat, they have strong bones and muscles to ensure that they can handle the harsh natural environment.
+They have yellow eyes, pointed chins, and pronounced cheekbones.

 What Are the Major Differences Between Norwegian Forest Cats and Siberian Cats?

-The differences between the Norwegian Forest Cat and the Siberian cat are not extreme, but they are notable.
-They are what makes each breed unique from any other in existence.
+The differences between the Norwegian Forest Cat and the Siberian Cat are not extreme but still notable.
 Let’s recap the major differences between these two exotic cat breeds: